gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

     - Analytics.dataExtraction.delta.byElement.maxDelayInSeconds
     - Analytics.dataExtraction.delta.byElement.detectDeletedRecords

-- **Fewer custom CDSViedws has such a good design to capture the delta.
+- **Fewer custom CDSViedw has such a good design to capture the delta.
 Some custom CDSViews may have input parameter or may be too complex.**
 ![alt text](/Roadmap/images/ODP4.png?raw=true)

 # 3. Business Content in Datasphere